r4victor/brtlx/topics/operating_systems/linux.md

 ## Description

-**Linux** is an open source [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating system developed by Linus Torvalds and released in 1991.
-It implements the core functionality of an operating system – the Linux kernel, which deals with things like process scheduling, memory management, networking and file system functionality, and provides low-level APIs, mainly in the form syscalls.
+**Linux** is an open source, [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating system developed by Linus Torvalds and released in 1991.
+It implements the core functionality of an operating system – the Linux kernel, which deals with things like process scheduling, memory management, networking and file system functionality and provides low-level APIs, mainly in the form of syscalls.
 Linux becomes a full-fledged operating system when bundled with an init system, the C standard library, command-line utilities, a package management system, and other software that often comes from the [GNU project](https://en.wikipedia.org/wiki/GNU_Project).
 These bundles are called Linux distributions and include names like Debian, Ubuntu, Red Hat Enterprise Linux, and Amazon Linux.
 Today Linux distributions dominate many computing markets: web servers, supercomputers, and embedded systems.
-Android and Chrome OS are other popular operating systems based on the Linux kernel.
+Android and Chrome OS are two other popular operating systems based on the Linux kernel.

 Links: [www.kernel.org](https://www.kernel.org/), [Linux (Wikipedia)](https://en.wikipedia.org/wiki/Linux).